The Art and Science of Connecting Mind, Body, and Emotion for Student Success Conference

 Psychotherapist and meditation teacher

 Linda Graham has been an ardent practitioner and facilitator of personal growth and self-transformation for more than 20 years.
 She integrates the paradigms and practices of modern neuroscience, Western relational psychology, and Eastern contemplative practices in order to help people shift out of old response patterns into flexible, adaptive patterns that lead to authentic resilience and well-being.

-Drawing on her own experience as a seasoned clinician—integrating mindfulness practice, experiential psychotherapies, and findings from neuroscience—she has published numerous articles in national publications, as well as Bouncing Back: Rewiring Your Brain for Maximum Resilience and Well-Being, a book offering groundbreaking tools and techniques for rewiring old response patterns.
+Drawing on her own experience as a seasoned clinician—integrating mindfulness practice, experiential psychotherapies, and findings from neuroscience—she has published numerous articles in national publications and is the author of Resilience: Powerful Practices for Bouncing Back from Disappointment, Difficulty, and Even Disaster and Bouncing Back: Rewiring Your Brain for Maximum Resilience and Well-Being, both books offering groundbreaking tools and techniques for rewiring old response patterns.

 In helping and guiding others, she sources her own experiences of healing and awakening, as well as more than two decades of integrative study, practice, and teaching of transformational psychotherapies, vipassana meditation, life coaching, and facilitating groups and workshops.View Bio PageAshanti Branch, MEd